Est. 1867, the Living Stones of the Church

 In addition, the dispensation from the obligation to attend Mass will end on Saturday, May 29.
 This is an important moment to explain to parishioners why we should want to attend Mass, and the priceless gifts God gives us in word and Eucharist.
 Of course, anyone unable to physically come to church, or whose health would be endangered by attendance at Mass, or anyone caring for someone whose health would be endangered, does not need to attend Mass.
 Pastors should make themselves available to discuss this with their parishioners.

 This message only applies to Parish Masses and not to summer youth camps and youth activities.
 Those summner activities are subject to the policies from the Youth and School offices.
 Further information from those offices will be forthcoming.

 Thank you for your support and cooperation with our efforts in the Archdiocese of Mobile during these past 15 months to continue the life of the Church in a safe manner.
 I am most grateful to you.

 Please remember that all parishes need your support to survive during this time.
 If you are financially able, please continue to tithe to your parishes and give to your special charities.
 You can also mail your tithe to our parish office at 2034 St. Stephens Road, Mobile, Al. 36617

 Prayers for all, especially those who are facing illness complications and income loss during these difficult times.

 Hi dear friends, greetings of peace, love and joy to you all in the name of our Lord, Jesus Christ.
-I wish you all a happy and joy filled weekend and I continue to pray to the Almighty God to bless you and all your endeavors in the week ahead.
+I wish you all a happy and joy filled weekend and I continue to pray to our Heavenly Father to bless you all and all your endeavors in the week ahead.